Chufretalas/web_speech_guessing_game_-pt-br-/README.md

 > To Edit the code you will need **python and node.js** installed
 1. To set up the python back-end follow the steps 1 to 4 in the *Running the app* section.
 2. Now, to get the node dependencies, run `npm install` in the same root directory mentioned in the *Running the app* section.
-3. To edit the typescript run `npm run tsc_watch` to automaticaly compile to javascript.
+3. To automatically compile typescript and build the webpack bundle run `npm run dev`.
-4. And to build your changes, run `npm run build`.
 5. After that run `python .\app.py` to launch the server.
 > Be sure to import all new typescript files in index.ts, just like it is being done to the others, so webpack knows which files to pack.